 Earlham’s facilities include an observatory, a planetarium, a laser lab and scientific computing clusters.

-The math and science center provides tutoring for introductory courses as well as spaces for student collaboration in upper-level courses.
+The Academic Enrichment Center provides tutoring for introductory courses.
 Upper-level students serve as tutors, course TAs, and as TAs in introductory labs.
 This helps ensure student success in the introductory courses and provides valuable experience for the upper-level students.

 A physics major prepares students for careers in secondary education, graduate studies (in physics, engineering, or other technical disciplines, even medical or law school), scientific consulting, etc.